Cinzano Logo

 Cinzano Logo History

 The Cinzano logo is bright and fresh.
-Its silver color lettering contrasts beautifully with the geometry of the red and blue backgrounds.
-The block letters and the “Z” mark above the rest make the Cinzano logo very recognizable.
-The silver color is also used for the rounded rectangular logo frame.
+Its silvery inscription beautifully contrasts the geometry of the red and blue background.
+The printed letters and “Z” stand out against the rest, making the Cinzano logo very recognizable.
+Silver is also used for the logo’s rounded rectangular frame.

-The color scheme of the Cinzano logo has not changed much in the entire history of the brand, unlike its symbol.
-For a considerable period, Cinzano logos have been distinguished by heraldic motifs.
-Since 1929, his icon was the head of a lion.
-The lion first looked to the right, to the left, then was redesigned and stylized several times.
+The color palette of the Cinzano logo has not changed significantly throughout the brand’s history, unlike its symbol.
+For a considerable period, Cinzano logos were distinguished by heraldic motifs.
+In 1929, its symbol became a lion’s head.
+First, the lion looked right, then left, and then it was redesigned and stylized several times.

 What is Cinzano?